LimitPoint/TimeWarp/README.md

 # TimeWarp
 ## Variably scales video in time domain

-This project implements a method that *variably* scales video and audio.
+This project implements a method that variably scales video and audio in the time domain.

 Variable time scaling is interpreted as a function on the unit interval [0,1] that specifies the instantaneous time scale factor at each time in the video, with video time mapped to the unit interval with division by its duration.